3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 1. Go to `Tools` > `Options` > `Plugins`
 2. Search a plugin name
 3. Click `Install`
-4. After installed all you needs, quit & restart Joplin app
+4. After installing all you need, quit & restart Joplin app

 If you want to discover all of the Joplin plugins, you can go visit the [Joplin Plugins Repository](https://github.com/joplin/plugins#joplin-plugin-repository)